Sing-song girls: Related impact

-While even the highest class Changsan could not escape the ignominy of the sex trade, in some ways, that liberated her to flaunt a provocative culture which conservative Chinese tradition would not allow.
+Even the highest class Changsan could not escape the ignominy of the sex trade.
 Traditional views held that once married, a woman had no need to impress anyone.
 In conjunction with Confucian ideals of the virtues of modesty, this led to a standard of dress aimed to hide the form of the body within.
-However, sing-song girls, being unburdened such virtues, unmarried and perpetually courting were free not only to explore high fashion, but also to adapt it to be more.
-An example of this can be seen in the cheongsam which not only became more form fitting, but also became sleeveless with a long slit running up each side.
+However, sing-song girls were unburdened by such virtues.
+An example of this can be seen in the cheongsam, which not only became more form fitting, but also became sleeveless with a long slit running up each side.